Language Translation

 • No. 2 in pumpkin production, tomatoes for processing, and wood kitchen cabinets and countertops

-• No. 3 in total egg production, tomatoes, spearmint, turkeys, engineered wood products and cropland planted with a cover crop
+• No. 3 in total egg production, tomatoes, spearmint, engineered wood products and cropland planted with a cover crop

 • No. 5 in corn, upholstered household furniture and hogs